ncu-dart/Anomaly-Detecting-Framework-Base-on-Deep-Spatial-Temporal-Graph-Model/README.md

 ```

 ### normalized_laplacian
-* a folder contain 144 npy files.
+* a folder containing 144 npy files.
-* each npy file contain store a normalized laplacian graph matrix with 6 nodes.
+* each npy file contains a normalized laplacian graph matrix with 6 nodes.
-* each npy file is the graph structure correspond to the csv file in temporal_spatio_pm_2_5 folder
+* each npy file is the graph structure corresponding to the csv file in temporal_spatio_pm_2_5 folder

 ## Project experiment environment
 - OS：